Date: 14th October 2021

 "Burrow into Caleb Parkin’s wondrously weird poetic ecosystems—where taxidermy seduces, a compost heap merits an ecstatic ode, and Earth is our drag mother.
 You’ll get a bit dirty, but you won’t be sorry!"

 “Unwriting and rewriting our myths of ‘nature’, This Fruiting Body is a thrilling collection of queer love songs for the earth.
 Parkin’s femme earth mother may be on an IV drip, but she wears her artifice with joy and audacity: this is mother earth, drag queen of the universe, a body aching from harm but still devoted to pleasure.
 Parkin’s poems are infinitely lavish and full of wit, morphing human and more-than-human bodies in a post-human lyric disco lit with ecological thought.
 I felt better and wetter after reading it: more open to the press of language, life, and the strangeness of the earth.” - Samantha Walton

 Caleb Parkin is the third Bristol City Poet.
 He won second prize in the National Poetry Competition 2016, the Winchester Poetry Prize 2017 and various other shortlists.
-Poems in The Rialto, The Poetry Review, Under the Radar, Butcher’s Dog, Coast to Coast to Coast, Strix, Magma, Envoi, Lighthouse, Finished Creatures, Tentacular and Molly Bloom.
+Poems in The Rialto, The Poetry Review, Under the Radar, Butcher’s Dog, Coast to Coast, Strix, Magma, Envoi, Lighthouse, Finished Creatures, Tentacular and Molly Bloom.
 His educational work is extensive, tutoring for Poetry Society, Poetry School, Cheltenham Festivals and First Story.
 He holds an MSc in Creative Writing for Therapeutic Purposes.
-His debut pamphlet is forthcoming with tall-lighthouse in early 2021.
-He was awarded ACE DYCP funding to explore queer ecopoetry in this first collection.
+His debut pamphlet Wasted Rainbow was published by Tall-Lighthouse in early 2021.
+He was awarded ACE DYCP funding to explore queer ecopoetry in this first full collection.